 Now darling, let’s get you something delicious to eat.

 Note: I use the word ‘starving’ here to refer to often first-world emotional deprivation.
 Not to be confused with actual lack of nutrition needed for physical survival, which is a very real problem in our world.

-I used to teach a course called Ease Hunting: Six Weeks of Discovering Every Exhale.
+This past February I introduced the online course: Ease Hunting: Six Weeks of Discovering Every Exhale.

 Spring is here and while the flowers may be blooming and the warmer weather lifting our spirits, I know that life is still challenging for many of us.

 I woke up today wanting to support you in finding ease in your life right now.
-The Ease Hunting course isn’t currently on offer, but today I’m giving away the two Ease Hunting meditations.
+The Ease Hunting course won’t run again until later this year, but today I’m giving away the two Ease Hunting meditations.

 These recordings, one for morning and one for evening, are simple 10 minute opportunities to recenter and rest.
 They were among the Ease Hunters favorite parts of their experience.
 Here are a few of their words: